 It’s crucial to discuss health care options, possible scenarios and personal preferences with a physician prior to executing an advance directive.
 Once the document has been drafted, its contents should be reviewed in detail with the person selected to act as power of attorney for health care.

-If you find that your loved one resists talking about this subject, ask a doctor to help.
+In instances where a loved one resists talking about this subject, ask their doctor for help.
 Medical professionals, especially those who deal with older or seriously ill patients, are usually well versed in these matters.
-You can write the doctor a note requesting that they raise the topic during your loved one’s next appointment.
+You can write the doctor a note requesting that they address the topic during your loved one’s next appointment.
+Medicare Part B now covers advance care planning as part of a beneficiary’s yearly “wellness” visits, so there is no need to worry about additional charges.

 Desires for health care and end-of-life care cannot be followed if they haven’t been clearly communicated to key people.
 Keeping an open dialogue with all parties involved will ensure everyone is informed and on the same page.